TonyRipa/Fermat/README.md

 We convert the sentence '2\^3=8' to the symbols 23\^8 .
 If we leave off the 8, then we have 23^ .
 We can read this as 2's 3rd power .
 Instead if we leave off the 2, then we have 3\^8.
 We can read this as 3rd root 8 (Ideally since position determines meaning, we'd still say power not root) .
 When ^ is in the middle, it is the nth root operator.
 When ^ is at the end, it is the exponentiation operator.

 With this syntax established we can try an example: 3\^(23^) .
 This is 3rd root (2's 3rd power) .
 Simplifying inside parentheses first, we get 8.
 So, 3\^(23^) simplifies to 3\^8.
 Then 3\^8 simplifies to 2.
 So, in total, 3\^(23^) simplifies to 2.

+We had previously expressed addition as 12+ , which had an answer of 3.
+Addition has a unique inverse which is subtraction.
+We expressed subtraction as 2+3 , which had an answer of 1.
+Similarly 1+3 has an answer of 2.
+Solving for the first or second number (though conceptually different) can be expressed in the same way.
+This relates to the fact that addition is commutative : 12+ equals 21+ .
+We also saw that multiplication had a unique inverse called division.
+Unfortunately, exponentiation is not commutative : 23^ isn't 32^ .
+We should expect exponentiation to have two inverses.
+We wrote one inverse as 3\^8 which simplified to 2.
+We noted that this inverse is called a root.
+What if in 23\^8 we want to leave out the unknown 3?
+If we write 2\^8 then according to our previous syntax this would not yield 3, but instead yield the 2nd root of 8.
+The is a problem.
+When we removed the 3 from 23\^8 we slid the 2 to the right yielding 2\^8.
+This change in position changed the meaning.
+Instead we should remove the 3 from 23\^8 without changing the position, yielding 2 ^8 .
+In quotes, the expression is "2 ^8" .
+When not using quotes, the expression looks confusing (like two separate expressions) , but it is one expression that happens to include a space : 2 ^8 .
+With this notation 2 ^8 simplifies to 3.
+This is now the other inverse of exponentiation, which is usually referred to as a logarithm.
+People typically say the log base 2 of 8 is 3.
+Instead of 3 different functions (power, root, and log) we use one function/operator ^ and distinguish meaning by position of the operands.
+On the space notation, if 2 ^8 is too much to bear, we may replace the space with an _ , yielding 2_\^8 .
+Now an expression looks like a single chunk, instead of two separate things.

 ## Dependencies